sole/m_i/README.md

 	- filter
 	- reverb?

-- make buffer from array(2 channels, samplerate)
+- for testing: make a single device run more than 1 instrument

 ## make build etc